nikospara/angular-require-lazy/README.md

 This is an example application for keeping track of personal/family expenses.
 This is still work in progress and open for discussion.
-Its main purpose is to demonstrate the mixing of Angular and require-lazy, not to be functionaly complete, at least at this stage.
+Its main purpose is to demonstrate the mixing of Angular and require-lazy, not to be functionally complete, at least at this stage.

 Requirements
 ------------